spencertipping/ni/doc/ni_by_example.md

 This tutorial is not exhaustive, but it is practical; it will introduce you to the philosophy behind `ni`, which is quite different from many of the scripting languages that you have worked with (probably); and give you the tools to explore the rest of `ni`'s rich and wonderful documentation.

 ##Installation
 `ni` should work on any Unix-based OS.
 If you have Windows and you want `ni`, go get Cygwin or VirtualBox or Docker or save yourself the trouble and give your hard drive a good wipe and a fresh Ubuntu install.
-Installation should be *easy*.

 ```
 git clone git@github.com:spencertipping/ni.git
 cd ni
 ./build
-ln -s ni ~/bin/ni  # or whatwever to add it to your path
+ln -s ni ~/bin/ni  # or whatever to add it to your path
 ```

 ##`ni` Development Environment